 - Serve wine at the Cattle Baron’s Ball to raise money for the fight against cancer

-Volunteer to support education
+Volunteer to support education in Columbus

 Shaping young minds to equip them to create a great future is pretty neat, and helping adults continue their education to fully participate in adult life and thrive in our communities is also really neat.
 You can volunteer to tutor kids at local schools, or even help fund education programs.
 Volunteering with kids is so important and always a blast–plus you never know who’s life you might change for the better (and it gives you an excuse to act like you’re 10 again!)